Study for a prestigious MA in Education by distance learning

 - Foundations of Science Education

 MODE(S) of delivery Face to Face TERM(S) Autumn (October - December) DAY/TIME Thursdays, 5.30 – 8.30pm (Face-to-Face sessions) MODULE DESCRIPTION This module covers foundational topics essential for understanding and developing research in science education, with the aim of providing a perspective on practice.
 It draws on a range of relevant research and professional literature.
 Particular attention is given to the fluent use of concepts and theories related to the teaching and learning of science illuminating the thinking underpinning the aims, perspectives and construction of science curricula, learning theories and language in science education, historical and philosophical aspects of science education, within national and international contexts.
 Through a mixed mode approach of online and face-to-face teaching and learning, participants learn to write critical reviews of academic and professional articles in science education as well as developing theoretical frameworks from which to analyse their own practice.
 The module is suitable for participants involved in science teaching in primary, secondary or tertiary education and for science educators in other fields such as museum education.
-ASSESSMENT Assessment is by three pieces of coursework totalling 5000 words.
-Two of the pieces will be short reviews of one academic and one professional journal article.
-The final piece is a longer review of a complete book.
-Students agree which articles and book to review beforehand with their tutor.
-SPECIAL ENTRY REQUIREMENTS N/A CORE TEXT N/A
+The module will be taught with some face to face and online sessions.
+ASSESSMENT Assessment is through the equivalent of a 5000 word essay SPECIAL ENTRY REQUIREMENTS N/A CORE TEXT N/A

 - Learning and Teaching in Art and Design